st4nza/LoL-Champ-Select-to-op.gg/README.md

 Rebel Preacher joined the lobby
 NSFW Plays joined the lobby
 l Padfoot l joined the lobby

-open the username.py file in notepad to put in your username
 Now just hit go, and if you are using chrome it will open in that